Kaze961/Easy-Play/README.md

 If any owner of these 3 Programs has an Problem with this contact marcel.d04@outlook.de

-!!!
-At the Moment Easy-Play only Supports Songs without special characters like ń or russian symbols, because ahk dont want to move the files lmao.

 *****Please do not sell this Program, modify, distrobute or rename it and say that it is yours.*****

 Kaze#6991